 · Forgiving only when we feel like it.

-In fact, it may one of the hardest things you will ever do.
+In fact, it may be one of the hardest things you will ever do.
 But think about it.
 Are you, every single day, making your best effort to fill your spouse's trust tank?
 If not, how are you any better in being a trustworthy person?

 Just because they may have done something "worse" doesn't mean you're off the hook.
 Do your part!
 I guarantee, your partner will see it.
 Not only will it begin to change your heart, it just might change theirs.
-Do you tend to be more loving towards someone who is loveable or someone who is awful to you?
+Do you tend to be more loving towards someone who is lovable or someone who is awful to you?
 Exactly.
 The same goes for trust.